ModelCloud/PyPcre/README.md

   fast = compile(r"expr", flags=Flag.JIT)      # force-enable for this pattern
   slow = compile(r"expr", flags=Flag.NO_JIT)   # force-disable for this pattern
   ```

+## Pattern cache
+- `pcre.compile()` caches hashable `(pattern, flags)` pairs, keeping up to 128 entries.
+- Use `pcre.clear_cache()` when you need to free the cache proactively.
+- Non-hashable pattern objects skip the cache and are compiled each time.

+## Default flags for text patterns
+- String patterns enable `Flag.UTF` and `Flag.UCP` automatically so behaviour matches `re`.
+- Byte patterns keep both flags disabled; opt in manually if Unicode semantics are desired.
+- Explicitly supply `Flag.NO_UTF`/`Flag.NO_UCP` to override the defaults for strings.

+## Additional usage notes
+- All top-level helpers (`match`, `search`, `fullmatch`, `finditer`, `findall`) defer to the cached compiler.
+- Compiled `Pattern` objects expose `.pattern`, `.flags`, `.jit`, and `.groupindex` for introspection.
+- Execution helpers accept `pos`, `endpos`, and `options`, allowing you to thread PCRE2 execution flags per call.

+## Memory allocation
+- PyPcre will select the fastest available allocator at import time: it
+  prefers jemalloc, then tcmalloc, and finally falls back to the platform
+  `malloc`.
+Optional allocators are loaded via `dlopen`, so no additional
+  link flags are required when they are absent.
+- Call `pcre_ext_c.get_allocator()` to inspect which backend is active at
+  runtime.

 ## Building